rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - No [`NEXT`](#debugging-and-profiling)

 ### How does using the nightly compiler help you achieve better compilation performance?

 Type: free form (optional)

+### Is there some other mechanism for improving compilation performance that you use?

+Type: free form (optional)